A mountain paradise for snow, music, and literature

 If you like to sleep under the stars, Echigo-Yuzawa is the perfect place for camping.
 Around the gorgeous forests and lakes near Mt.
 Daigenta lies Daigenta Canyon.
 There are numerous waterfalls, hiking trails, BBQ pits, and readily available rental canoes and stand-up paddle boards.

 Fuji Rock Festival

 Summer is a great time to visit since Echigo-Yuzawa hosts the annual Fuji Rock Festival at Naeba Ski Resort every July.
 It is a three-day event, with over 200 Japanese and international music acts from all genres.
 Over 100,000 rock music lovers gather each year around seven main stages and many other smaller stages.
-There are shuttle buses from major cities to the festival site, and camping is available.
+There are direct buses from major cities to the festival site, and camping is available.

 More than just great music, you can also feed your heart and soul with ethnic food and an all-night rave.
 Take the Dragondola, the longest lift in the world, to the top of Mt.
 Naeba for a panoramic view of the festival site.